Fuel supply outages (NZ)

-A paper has been published in the Australian Journal of Disaster and Trauma Studies (AJDTS) In outlining how strong stakeholder engagement and integrated modelling enabled the development of a comprehensive and robust narrative to support the modelling in this project.
+- A paper has been published in the Australian Journal of Disaster and Trauma Studies (AJDTS), From physical disruption to community impact: Modelling a Wellington Fault earthquake, outlining how strong stakeholder engagement and integrated modelling enabled the development of a comprehensive and robust narrative to support the modelling in this project.

 Other Case Studies

 This was a single-infrastructure outage case study undertaken under the ERI programme to test and refine Non-Spatial MERIT.
 The pilot study was developed in collaboration with Watercare and involved a hypothetical scenario of significant interruption in water service provision in Auckland.

 Electricity transmission outage, Auckland, NZ

 This study was part of the ERI programme, using Interoperability MERIT to assess a short-term outage associated with an electricity transmission outage in the Auckland Region.
 (Client: Vector/Transpower)

 Non-Spatial MERIT was used immediately following the event to gauge the scale and extent of the likely disruption to transport as well as to evaluate alternative road-opening options.
 (Client: Ministry of Transport and Ministry of Business, Innovation and Employment)

 Alpine Fault earthquke, NZ

 This ongoing case study, applying Non-Spatial MERIT, examines the economic consequences of a magnitude 8 earthquake on the South Island’s Alpine Fault.
 This is the first study involving multiple infrastructure failures to be undertaken in the ERI programme.
 (Client: Ministry of Civil Defence and Emergency Management)